 Key Takeaway

-The US tariff rate by country list in 2026 was reshaped twice — first by the 2025 reciprocal tariffs, then by the Supreme Court striking them down in February 2026.
-Today the picture is simpler: a flat 10% Section 122 surcharge across nearly all trading partners, plus sector-specific Section 232 duties of 25-50% on steel, aluminum, copper, and automobiles, and Section 301 duties that keep China the high-rate outlier.
+The US tariff rate by country list in 2026 was reshaped repeatedly — first by the 2025 reciprocal tariffs, then by the Supreme Court striking them down in February 2026, then by the July 24 expiry of the interim Section 122 baseline.
+Today the picture is: a two-tier 10%/12.5% Section 301 forced-labor tariff across nearly all trading partners (it replaced Section 122 the moment that lapsed), the EU at its 15% all-inclusive ceiling, plus sector-specific Section 232 duties of 25-50% on steel, aluminum, copper, and automobiles, and China-specific Section 301 duties that keep China the high-rate outlier.
 The reciprocal surcharges that once added 10-40% by country are now historical and refundable.
 The key to managing costs lies in accurate HTS classification, careful country-of-origin determination, and strategic use of free trade agreements where available.
 Use the tools at tariffstool.com to calculate your exact landed costs — and if you paid reciprocal duties in 2025, to check your refund eligibility.

 Calculate Your Import Duty